Box in Boiler Cost

 One of the main factors in determining the price of boxing in a boiler is the type and size of the construction.

-Modifying a kitchen cabinet would be a simpler and relatively cheaper task than saying having a custom-built unit constructed around your boiler.
+Modifying a kitchen cabinet would be a simpler and relatively cheaper task than having a custom-built unit constructed around your boiler.

-The size of the construction itself would also play a role in determining the supply costs as well as the labour price potentially (as this often relates directly to how long the work takes or/and the scale of the job).
+The size of the construction itself would also play a role in determining the supply costs as well as the labour price potentially (as this often relates directly to how long the work takes and/or the scale of the job).

 Ease of Access

-The level of accessibility a tradesperson has to your boiler would also matter.
 The easier they can access the workspace, the quicker and simpler the task should be.
-This would likely mean a lower labour cost as a result than would be the case otherwise.
+This would likely mean a lower labour cost than would be the case otherwise.

 Location of Property

-In addition, the cost of labour would also depend on your location.
-Labour prices tend to be below the UK average in northern England, Scotland and Northern Ireland.
+Labour prices tend to be below the UK average in northern England, Scotland, and Northern Ireland.

 On the contrary, trade costs are usually above the UK average in the southeast.
 London is especially known for its high costs in general.